 Finally, communicate with your manager.
 It’ll be much easier for them to gauge your progress and give you valuable information if they’re always in the loop.

-Bizarrely, research proves that literally imagining yourself in someone’s shoes makes you more empathetic.
+Bizarrely, just imagining yourself in someone’s shoes can make you more empathetic.
 So next time you start working with a prospect, take two seconds to mentally put on their footwear.

 You should also keep your audience in mind at all times.
 If you speak the same way to your sales manager as to your prospects, something’s wrong: After all, they have vastly different goals, desires, and background information.